Post: 7 Semantic Matching Techniques That Beat Keyword Resume Screening in 2026

 Is semantic matching better than keyword-based ATS filtering?

 For roles requiring demonstrated skills over specific credentials, semantic matching surfaces qualified candidates that keyword filters exclude.
-It works best paired with structured screening workflows and human review of borderline cases — it’s a decision support tool, not a replacement for recruiter judgment.
+It works best paired with structured screening workflows and human review of borderline cases — a decision support tool, not a replacement for recruiter judgment.